singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - singularity_module
      - if defined, add to module script to load this Singularity module first
      - null
+   * - podman_module
+     - if defined, add to module script to load this Podman module first
+     - null
    * - module_name
      - Format string for module commands exec,shell,run (not aliases) can include ``{{ registry }}``, ``{{ repository }}``, ``{{ tool }}`` and ``{{ version }}``
      - ``'{{ tool }}'``